Aetna Retirees Association, Aetna's promise of benefits to former Aetna employees

 The Aetna Retirees Association, Inc. (ARA) is a nonprofit association incorporated in Connecticut pursuant to Connecticut statutes and focused exclusively on the protection of retirement health and pension benefits for Aetna retirees and their beneficiaries.

-Ours is a very short history.
-Prior to the February 6th announcement that Aetna was eliminating the subsidy for dental, all those currently involved were content in the knowledge that they had Aetna's promise of benefits throughout their retirement.
+Ours is a relatively short history.
+Prior to the February 6, 2004 announcement that Aetna was eliminating the subsidy for dental, all those currently involved were content in the knowledge that they had Aetna's promise of benefits throughout their retirement.
 Those who retired before 1988 were confident of the Company's promise that these benefits would be free of charge.

 Then things changed.
-Without knowing what others might be doing, John Dwyer was getting calls and e-mails from many retired co-workers who were feeling betrayed.
-John was particularly concerned because he felt that as an Executive Vice President in the Casualty Division he was the one who made these promises to about 2500 employees in Aetna's behalf.
+Without knowing what others might be doing, John Dwyer was getting calls and emails from many retired co-workers who were feeling betrayed.
+John was particularly concerned, because he felt that as an Executive Vice President in the Casualty Division, he was the one who had made these promises to about 2,500 employees in Aetna's behalf.

 At the same time, Bob Quinn and Emmett McTeague, two former Vice Presidents from Corporate Human Resources, were having similar feelings.
 They had made the promises themselves and guided many other HR people in advising those being laid off in the '90's that there were great advantages to retiring.
 While the dental benefit was not a major benefit and would not cause a financial problem for the people at their level in the organization, Bob and Emmett were familiar with data that showed the average retirement benefit to be around $6,000.
 For people at that income level, the new dental payments combined with increased deductibles in medical could consume as much as 10% of their income.
 These people deserved to have their concerns heard.